--WC1 is centrally located within easy reach of King's Cross, Islington and Clerkenwell.
+-WC1 is centrally located within easy reach of Euston, King's Cross stations

--EC1 is a short walk from Old Street and close to Moorfields Hospital.
-There is wheelchair ramp and wheelchair accessible toilets at this practice.
+-EC1 is a short walk from Old Street station and close to Moorfields Hospital.

 Our work together is supported through an Ethical Framework laid down by my governing body, The British Association of Counselling and Psychotherapy which I will discuss with you at the start of the session.
 At the end of the session we discuss going forward and this forms the contract for the therapy sessions.